antokara/RPi-Pico-W-Water-Monitor/README.md

    1. `>PlatformIO: Upload` or from the bottom left corner of the IDE
    1. should show progress `Loading into Flash: [====] 100%` and `[SUCCESS]`
    1. if not, make sure you have installed the udev rules properly...
+   1. warning: Upload over USB is [not possible currently on Chromebooks](https://bugs.chromium.org/p/chromium/issues/detail?id=980456).
+Therefore, the first upload MUST take place from another O/S (ie. Fedora) and subsequent uploads can happen OTA from Chromebook

 ### secrets